Asante Empire: Resources

-The lands within the Ashanti Kingdom were also rich in river-gold, cocoa and kola nuts, and the Ashanti were soon trading with the Portuguese at coastal fort Sao Jorge da Mina, later Elmina,and with the Hausa states.
+The lands within the Asante Kingdom were also rich in river-gold, cocoa and kola nuts, and the Asante were soon trading with the Portuguese at coastal fort Sao Jorge da Mina, later Elmina, and with the Hausa states.

 Agriculture

-The Ashanti prepared the fields by burning before the onset of the rainy season and cultivated with an iron hoe.
+The Asante prepared the fields by burning before the onset of the rainy season and cultivated with an iron hoe.
 Fields are left fallow for a couple years, usually after two to four years of cultivation.
 Plants cultivated include plantains, yams, manioc, corn, sweet potatoes, millet, beans, onions, peanuts, tomatoes, and many fruits.
 Manioc and corn are New World transplants introduced during the Atlantic European trade.
 Many of these vegetable crops could be harvested twice a year and the cassava (manioc), after a two-year growth, provides a starchy root.

-The Ashanti transformed palm wine, maize and millet into beer, a favourite drink; and made use of the oil from palm for many culinary and domestic uses.
+The Asante transformed palm wine, maize and millet into beer, a favourite drink; and made use of the oil from palm for many culinary and domestic uses.